seqeralabs/nf-tower-aws/forge/README.md

 Below are examples of how to tighten the permissions for each section of the policy.

-### Batch Execution
+### AWS Batch Management

 This section of the policy allows Seqera to manage Batch compute environments and jobs.
-You can restrict these permissions to specific resources. e.g. by limiting to Job Queues and Compute Environments starting with `TowerForge`, the [default JQ/CE prefix used by Forge](https://docs.seqera.io/platform-enterprise/enterprise/configuration/overview#compute-environments).
+You can restrict these permissions to specific resources, e.g. by limiting to Job Queues and Compute Environments starting with `TowerForge`, the [default JQ/CE prefix used by Forge](https://docs.seqera.io/platform-enterprise/enterprise/configuration/overview#compute-environments).
-You can also restrict permissions based on Resource tag (these need to be [set by users when setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).
+You can also restrict permissions based on Resource tag (these need to be set by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).

 ```json